The sixth Painleve transcendent and uniformization of algebraic curves: Hauptmoduln and analytic connections

-Motivated by a desire to build the differential apparatus on $\R$, we need to use derivatives of the Hauptmodul-scalar on $\R$ in order to introduce the covariant differentiation $\nabla=\partial_u-\Gamma(u)$ with the standard transformation law $\Gamma\mapsto\widetilde\Gamma$:
+Motivated by the desire to build the differential apparatus on $\R$, we need to use derivatives of the Hauptmodul-scalar on $\R$ in order to introduce the covariant differentiation, say, of differentials $\nabla=\partial_u-\Gamma(u)$, with the standard transformation law $\Gamma\mapsto\widetilde\Gamma$: